dthpham/sminterpolate/README.md

 will work `01:30:15.008` but this *will not* `1:30:15.009`.
 This will work `00:08:23.6` but this *will not* `8:23.6`.
 You can leave off trailing zeros in the millisecond portion so `00:00:26.5` and `00:00:26` would both work.

-##Notes

-Please take a look at the *slowmoVideo* program, which doesn't require OpenCL and  comes with a GUI interface and has some more advanced features such as variable slow down factors and motion blur.
-If you want to watch movies at a higher rate in real-time, check out the *SmoothVideo Project* for more information.